openhab/openhab-addons/bundles/org.openhab.binding.tacmi/README.md

 This thing reflecting one of our 'schema API page' as defined in the prerequisites.
 This thing doesn't need the bridge.
-Multiple of these pages on different C.M.I.'s could be defined within a openHAB instance.
+Multiple of these pages on different C.M.I.'s could be defined within an openHAB instance.

 * TA C.M.I.
 CoE Bridge